craigtrupp/SQL/HackerRank/Hacker_Rank_Sect.md

     - **[Fourth Final Set](/HackerRank/diff_easy/final_section_challs.sql)**
         * Basic Joins
         * Use of **FLOOR** for agg average of joined rows for countries and continent data
+        * Procedures and Looping Syntax for final challenges

 <br>